svalinn/DAGMC/doc/usersguide/codes/openmc.rst

 This method for assigning materials is recommended for use with OpenMC as it provides a more verbose description of the material definition and purpose.

-This method of assignment also allows an easy transition to the UWUW workflow for future models.
-One can embed a PyNE material library in the DAGMC model at any point using ``uwuw_preproc`` without modification to the material assignments to obtain a working UWUW model, provided that materials with corresponding names and appropriate definitions are in the PyNE material library.
+This method of assignment also allows for straighforward model conversion to the UWUW workflow without material assignment modification, re-faceting, or re-sealing.
+To do this one can simply embed a PyNE material library in the original .h5m file at any point using ``uwuw_preproc``.
+No modification to the material assignments is necessary, provided that materials with appropriate names and definitions are in the PyNE material library.

 **Note: material names must be unique in the materials.xml file for this style** **of material assignment to work properly.**